stockampj/Destiny-Level-Assistant/README.md

 ## Description

 _This app is still in development.
-The purpose of this application is help players of the game Destiny 2 (developed by Bungie), decide which type of reward would be the most beneficial for them to pursue next, given their particular gear profile._
+The purpose of this application is help players of the game Destiny 2 (developed by Bungie), decide which type of reward would be the most beneficial for them to pursue next, given their particular gear profile.

+Check out a video of it in action: https://youtu.be/td6CpMCYkh4_

 ## Specifications